A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Implementation Details

 \textbf{Intrinsic Reward.} This approach serves as a direct ablation of our method to assess the contribution of the pre-policy module.
 In this variant, the pre-policy module is removed, while the additional desired outcome is conveyed to the single targeted agent implicitly via maximizing an intrinsic reward along with maximizing the extrinsic task reward.

 \textbf{Global Intervention.} This approach represents a category of algorithms implementing the global intervention paradigm.
 In our experiments, we follow the specific implementation of two representative methods for this approach: LIIR~\cite{du2019liir} for policy-based algorithms, and LAIES~\cite{liu2023lazy} for value-based algorithms.
-Both methods in principle allocate an additional intrinsic reward to \textbf{all} agents to maximize.
+Both methods in principle allocate an additional intrinsic reward to each agent.
 This contrasts the Intrinsic Reward approach above, where \textbf{only one} targeted agent is provided with an intrinsic reward to maximize.
+For LAIES, the intrinsic reward is implemented by a function calculating the causal effect of their actions on external states.
+The LAIES framework proposes two types of intrinsic motivation: Individual Diligence (IDI) and Collaborative Diligence (CDI).
+Notably, the training process for the CDI component relies on access to the joint actions of all agents.
+As our proposed method and the other baselines in our experiments operate without leveraging joint action information during training, we implemented the LAIES baseline using solely its IDI component to maintain consistency and ensure a fair comparison.